CLI docs

 trycase workspace list

-trycase env create --project <project> --ref main
+trycase env create --project <project> --size <chosen-size>

 trycase env wait <env>